educorzo/ChatGroup/README.md

 ## Last sprint
 We do not want anonymity anymore.
-- Add sender into the message.
+- Add sender name into the message.